Southern Food and Beverage Museum: Related institutions

-The Museum of the American Cocktail is housed in the Southern Food & Beverage Museum.
-It chronicles the extensive history of the cocktail in America and provides a wealth of information regarding the social and cultural impact of alcoholic beverages.
+The Museum of the American Cocktail was housed in the Southern Food & Beverage Museum.
+It chronicled the extensive history of the cocktail in America and da wealth of information regarding the social and cultural impact of alcoholic beverages.

 In late October 2013, SoFAB opened a culinary library on O.C.
 Haley Boulevard.
 Currently, the library and archive, known collectively as the SoFAB Research Center, are located at Nunez Community College in Chalmette, Louisiana.
-This research library is open to the public and houses over 40,000 volumes including cookbooks, magazines, and books about food history, food politics, nutrition, agriculture, and other culinary topics.
+This research library was open to the public and houses over 40,000 volumes including cookbooks, magazines, and books about food history, food politics, nutrition, agriculture, and other culinary topics.

-It is also home to a growing archival collection.
-The archive is a resource for scholars examining the culture of food and drink and the role of food and beverages in cultural history.
-The library and archive contain information about food from all over the world, not limited to the American South.
+It was also home to a growing archival collection.
+The archive was a resource for scholars examining the culture of food and drink and the role of food and beverages in cultural history.
+The library and archive contained information about food from all over the world, not limited to the American South.